Gorilla Tag

-Gorilla Tag is a 2022 virtual reality social casual game developed and released by Another Axiom.
+Gorilla Tag is a 2022 virtual reality social casual game developed and published by Another Axiom.
 The game involves controlling legless gorillas through hand movements to interact with others online casually or in matches with tag-like mechanics.
 Originally developed by Kerestell "Lemming" Smith, Gorilla Tag was made available in early access on SteamVR and Meta Quest in 2021.
 It was officially launched on Quest in December 2022, on Steam in January 2023, and on PlayStation VR2 in November 2024.
 The game was popularized through social media and, by June 2024, received 10 million total players and crossed $100 million in revenue.